-Inside: A round-up of classroom ideas for Thanksgiving in Spanish.
+Inside: A round-up of ideas for Thanksgiving in Spanish classrooms.

-Monday: Story, MovieTalk, and/or discussion.
+Monday: Work with a song, MovieTalk, and/or discussion.
 Pick one of the videos and infographics below, and plan your classes around it– even if you have different levels!
 Just adjust your own language to each group.

 Tuesday: Craft day or hands-on day, if you’re planning to do one.
-From Monday, you probably used terms like turkey, so you can bring them around again today.
-Pick songs to play in the background; talk about one if it’s helpful.
+From Monday, you probably used terms like turkey or gracias ,so you can bring them around again today.
+Have students do the tried-and-true thankful hand-turkey, or write thank you notes.
 With younger classes, a mini-book might work well.

-- Make thank-you cards for school staff members.
+- Make thank-you cards in Spanish for school staff members.
 It might be fun to teach creative ways to say thank you in Spanish (especially with Gracias-themed songs in the background!)

 - Ask or tell a funny Thanksgiving story: a turkey who tries to avoid ending up one the dinner table, a family member who tries to enact a vegan Thanksgiving, or mishaps on the way to spend the holiday at the cousins’ house.

 - Choose a song and just focus on a few keywords (like gracias!).
 Do a really easy listening activity like Draw, Listen, Check.

 - Lots of teachers do the traditional turkey or leaf crafts.
 This of course is easy to adapt to the Spanish classroom: students write things they’re thankful for, in Spanish, on the leaves or feathers.

 - If you can, take it up a notch to make it more input-based: generate some options and talk about them.
 Brainstorm things that students are thankful for, boil them down to common themes among the students, and categorize in “necessities” and “luxuries.”
 Make it Comprehensible has a great explanation for how to set up and guide this sort of discussion so the students are getting lots of input.